-The best vinyl record stores in Amsterdam
+Best record stores in Amsterdam

 Amsterdam has so much to offer, but it’s not always easy to find everything you are interested in, even if you have lived in the city for many years.
 For some things you just have to know where to look.

 Rush Hour Music

-When it comes to the hottest underground records and your favourite tracks that you haven't heard yet, Rush Hour on Spuistraat is the place to be for the more discerning fan of electronic music of all sorts.
+When it comes to the hottest underground records and your favourite tracks that you haven't heard yet, Rush Hour is the place to be for the more discerning fan of electronic music of all sorts.

 Founded in 1997, Rush Hour started out by importing obscure house and techno records from around the world.
 Since then it has also become an important distributor and founded its own record label.
 Along with Clone Records in Rotterdam, this is probably the single-most important record store in the Netherlands when it comes to electronic music.